 Fall is such a fun time of the year.
-Two holidays are featured in the seasons – Halloween and Thanksgiving and both give many opportunities to entertain and decorate.Why not host a Halloween cookie exchange this year?
+Two holidays are featured in the seasons – Halloween and Thanksgiving and both give many opportunities to entertain and decorate.Why not host a Halloween cookie exchange or adult Halloween party this year?
 And what is a better way to greet holiday guests that a fun fall or Halloween wreath that showcases the season in a colorful and eerie way?

 How can I make some good Halloween decorations?

 The colors and textures of fall really lend themselves to decorating ideas for your front door.
 Natural fall greenery can be found in nature just by going outside on a scavenger hunt.